FAQ about Terra-Blue

 Why don’t I see more titles and champions in your Pyr Shep pedigrees?
 Since we import many of our dogs from Europe, often there will be limited titles or champions in the pedigrees.
 In France in particular very few dogs have championships, due to some of the herding requirements to gain a championship, so it typical to see most French pedigrees without many (or with any) championships, even for some of the very notable dogs in the breed, including those that are national specialty winning dogs.

 I am looking for a performance dog, but the sire and dam of your litter do not have any performance titles.
 Should I look for a puppy from agility lines?
 Please remember that a sire and dam having performance titles (or not having performance titles), is not necessarily a reflection of what an individual puppies may be capable of, nor what they are capable of.
 Performance titles merely mean that the dog has been trained and shown in performance events.
 Dogs without performance titles may have as much drive, instinct and ability as a titled dog does.
-Also, there is no such thing as “agility lines” in this breed, as this is a breed with a small population, and essentially all the dogs are related in some way.
+Also, there is no such thing as an agility lines this breed, as this is a breed with a small population, and essentially all the dogs are related in some way.
 The important thing is finding a breeder that has the experience in evaluating puppies.

 Do you breed Rough-Faced and Smooth-Faced dogs?
 Currently our breeding program only includes Rough-Faced dogs.
 Generally our Rough-Faced dogs have long coats, and occasionally demi-long coats, though that depends on each particular litter.